When the human brain is damaged by any force from a fall, a bicycle or motor vehicle crash, life is changed.

 A brain injury is the last thing on your mind, until it’s the only thing that’s on your mind.
 I can help you face it and recover from it.

 We humans have the advantage with our brainpower over the other animals on the planet.
 The disadvantage of that is the very fragile nature of this essential organ.
 In our brain is everything that makes us human: our sight, taste, smell, speech, touch, knowledge of how to feed and dress ourselves, personality, loves, likes, dislikes, favorite color, education, reasoning, judgment, willpower, memories of childhood or of one moment ago, and our strongest beliefs.
 ‘Traumatic,’ ‘brain,’ and ‘injury’ are three of the most dreaded words heard by the survivors of any kind of crash or trauma.
 No one wants to have to face this reality.

 A human brain is affected by the slightest movement and damaged just as easily.

-It is unnerving when you look at the science and discover how fragile the brain is.
+It is unnerving when you see the anatomy and discover how fragile the brain is.
 Below are are two videos of a functional MRI (fMRI) of a human’s brain moving inside the human skull using only the power of neck muscles.
 To assist you seeing the movement of the actual brain tissue, the brain is crisscrossed with small squares or matrices (matrix squares) to show more clearly the motion of the brain tissue in each square.
 In the first video, the person moves their head forward and backward.

 Note the motion of the matrices showing the actual movement of the person’s brain tissue inside the skull.
 Now, observe the motion as the person twists her head side to side: